varunsatish/varunsatish.github.io/_posts/2019-01-17-Python_Offline.md

 date: 2019-01-17
 ---

-Sometimes we need to run a Python script
+Sometimes we need to run a Python script that runs for a long time.
+This may involve us needing to leave something running whilst we go do other things or even overnight.
+If you have an old laptop like me, this just simply isn't feasible however we are able to use remote clients (think of these as computers that are located elsewhere) in order to do this.
+Here is a (hopefully) easy to understand and non-technical explanation of how to run Python scripts offline !

 ## 1. Connect to AWS instance